8:00 AM - 2:30 PM

 - STEP program (summer program for incoming Grade 9s)

-- Grade 9 Transitions Program – GREEN IT UP and TECH CONNECT
+- Grade 9 Transitions Program –

 - Program Pathways Endorsements